 For full details, see the Housing Ombudsman Service scheme guidance at www.housing-ombudsman.org.uk.
 This includes the new complaint handling code issued in July 2020.

-- review every complaint to see whether there are things we can change immediately.
+- Record all feedback and learn from our mistakes so that we don't make the same mistakes and we improve our services.
+We'll review every complaint to see whether there are things we can change immediately.
 When we carry out this review we will also try to identify if there are any underlying reasons for things going wrong.

-- inform customers how we use complaints to improve our services and publish information about complaints each year, including their number and nature and the outcome of complaints
+- Inform customers and others how we use complaints to improve our services and publish information about complaints each year.